Amplify Colorado

 About Amplify Colorado

-It is a direct response to calls from Black, Latinx, Asian, South Asian, Native Hawaiian, Pacific Islander and Indigenous community members and journalists who gathered in 2021 and 2022 as part of the Colorado News Collaborative-led Voices Initiative
+This guide of experts from diverse backgrounds comes is response to calls from Black, Latinx, Asian, South Asian, Native Hawaiian, Pacific Islander and Indigenous community members and journalists who gathered in 2021 and 2022 as part of the COLab-led Voices Initiative.

 Frequently Asked Questions